 In situations where multiple TRM building types seem plausible, or a predominant TRM building type is unclear, the utilities have two choices:

 Deemed approach.
 The deemed approach is a simplified method where utilities should choose a TRM building type based on the “best fit” for the facility.
-The utilities will use their best judgment to make this decision and provide sufficient, defensible documentation for their decision.
+This is determined by the largest interior area for the potential building types.
+Although, if that is not best fit, the utilities will use their best judgment to make this decision and provide sufficient, defensible documentation for their decision.

 Custom approach.
 In more unique situations, utilities should consider projects “custom” where 1) the deemed building types in the TRM may not represent the project’s facility type, 2) the facility may represent multiple TRM building types without a clear predominant building type, or 3) the use of a predominant building type may be too conservative in the estimate of savings.
 The deemed methods are only applicable to specific scenarios and cannot be developed for all unique situations.
 Utilities should provide sufficient, defensible documentation for their HOU and CF values used in their savings calculations that can be reviewed by the EM&V team.